ShepherdCode/ShepherdPi/README.md

 Raspberry Pi with Java: Programming the Internet of Things (IoT) (Oracle Press)
 * Book for $28:
 Raspberry Pi IoT Projects: Prototyping Experiments for Makers
+## The Blinking LED Project
+* A tutorial with pictures at [ADMFactory](https://www.swarthmore.edu/NatSci/echeeve1/Class/E02/Lab02/Breadboard%20inside.jpg).
+* The Pi4J library for controlling pins from inside Java: [home](http://pi4j.com/), [JavaDoc](http://pi4j.com/apidocs/), by Robert [Savage](http://pi4j.com/team-list.html).
+The early-2018 version, [1.1](http://www.savagehomeautomation.com/projects/category/pi4j), always reports "cannot detect hardware version" with any recent releases of Linux kernel, Raspbian, and wiringPi.
+As of Fall 2018, there is no official release and the correct library to install is Pi4J 1.2-SNAPSHOT.
+There is a Debian package [here](http://pi4j.com/download.html); install it with 'sudo apt install /home/pi/Downloads/Pi4J 1.2-SNAPSHOT.deb'.